stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/04-install-screens-mobile-sdk-ios.markdown

 To install the Guestbook Mobile SDK, you must add its service classes to your project.
 Recall that these service classes are Objective-C.
 [To use them from your project's Swift code](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html), you must also add and configure an Objective-C bridging header.
-This section shows you how to do these things.
+You'll do these things now:

-1. Recall that you created the following ZIP file for the Guestbook Mobile SDK:
+1. Recall that you created the following ZIP file containing the Guestbook Mobile SDK:

         modules/guestbook-portlet/build/liferay-guestbook-portlet-ios-sdk-1.0.zip